MUCollective/multiverse/README.md

 The first step is to read the raw data from the file and store it as a tibble.
 We will be following the *_tidy data_* format here.
-The data is stored in two text files, and we can use `readr` to read the files into
-R. In this example, we will use the data collected by *Durante et al.*, which investigated the effect of fertility on religiosity and political attitudes.
-We will focus on their second study (which we store in `data.raw.study2`).
+The data is provided with the package and can be loaded using the `data("durante)` command.
+In this example, we will use the data collected by *Durante et al.*, which investigated the effect of fertility on religiosity and political attitudes.
+We will focus on their second study (which we store in `df_durante`).

 ``` r
 data("durante")